aterleto/jedis/docs/failover.md

 * A basic failover configuration
 * Supported retry and circuit breaker settings
-* Considerations for failing back
+* Failback and the cluster selection API

 We recommend that you read this guide carefully and understand the configuration settings before enabling Jedis failover in production.